audreyparker100/p1-start/README.md

 Software dependencies for this project include a VPN associated with that of Boise State.
 Other dependencies of the project include the format of the raw data that is to be plotted on the stress strain curve.
 The data must have the exact same format as the original raw data.
 That is, the stress must be in the forth column and the strain must be in the ninth  column.
+Furthermore, a machine with MobaXTerm and VIM is required.
+On the machine,  must be imported.
 How to get it:

 How to run it: For a user to run the code that will generate the graph, the code " python plot.py /raw-data [INSERT DATA HERE]" must be ran in the command line terminal while under the p1-start directory.